pchain-org/pweb3/docs/include_package-core.rst

 .. code-block:: javascript

     Web3.givenProvider
-    web3.eth.givenProvider
+    web3.pi.givenProvider
     web3.shh.givenProvider
     ...

-When using web3.js in an Ethereum compatible browser, it will set with the current native provider by that browser.
+When using web3.js in an Pchain compatible browser, it will set with the current native provider by that browser.
 Will return the given provider by the (browser) environment, otherwise ``null``.